MARS-Engine/MARS/README.md

 For a test sample, you can go [here](https://github.com/MVREngine/MVRE-Samples)

+## Building
+To build you need the base-devel, cmake, vulkan and sdl2

+You also need tyo manually compile and install [Parallel](https://github.com/PedroSilva8/parallel)

+For Windows use MinGW, [MSYS2](https://www.msys2.org/) should help a lot

 ## MVRE Structure

 MVRE is separated into multiples folders, each folder acts like a module by being separated into its own namespace